Last Updated on March 10, 2023

 That’s not to mention all the supplies you will need to purchase for your new pet.

-These first-year expenses could set you back as much as $3,480 when you also factor in the purchase price of your dog.
+These first-year expenses could set you back as much as $3,480 when you also factor in the purchase price of your pet.

 Dachshunds have a life expectancy of around 12 – 16 years.
-This means that during your Doxie’s life, you can expect to pay about $17,845.
+This means that during his life, you can expect to pay about $17,845.

 As you can see, pet ownership is quite an investment and not something you should enter into lightly.